-Information notice on the protection of personal data at the University of Namur
+University information notice on the protection of personal data at the University of Namur.

 Why an information notice?

-Personal data is processed when information relating to natural persons is used by automated means (for example, by computerized processes) or in files.
-To carry out its missions, the University of Namur (or UNamur) is required to process personal data.
-These are subject to regulations on the protection of personal data, which require a certain transparency concerning the processing that is carried out.
+Personal data is processed when information relating to natural persons is used by automated means (for example, by computerised processes) or in files.
+In order to carry out its missions, the University of Namur (or UNamur) is required to process personal data.
+This processing is subject to regulations on the protection of personal data, which require a certain amount of transparency regarding the processing carried out.

-The purpose of this notice is to provide general information on the processing of personal data carried out by the University of Namur, in addition to the more specific information that is, where applicable, provided at the time of data collection or on other media made available to the persons concerned by this processing.
+The purpose of this notice is to provide general information on the processing of personal data carried out by the University of Namur, in addition to the more specific information which may be provided when the data is collected or on other media made available to the persons concerned by such processing.

 Why does the University of Namur process personal data?